One Day Kyoto Itinerary: How We Saw the Highlights in Just 24 Hours

 After lunch, we had renewed energy for the rest of our adventure.

-And so, we ventured into the Arashiyama district, which is known for its natural beauty.
+So, we ventured into the Arashiyama district, which is known for its natural beauty.
 The area is also famed for it temples, stunning landscapes, and incredible bamboo garden.

 First, we strolled along the picturesque Katsura River; its gentle flow truly calmed our senses.